vulsdoc/vuls/docs/vulsrepo.md

 #### Troubleshooting: No file selection tree

-- Make sure that the directory `/opt/vuls/results/` is the correct one to refer to as the output of Vuls.
+- Make sure that the directory `/opt/vuls/results` is the correct one to refer to as the output of Vuls.
 - If the directory referenced by the output of Vuls contains a large number of files, it will fail to generate a file selection tree.
 In that case, move the unnecessary `*.json` files to a separate directory, or delete them before displaying VulsRepo.

 #### Troubleshooting: No pivot table

+- Make sure that you have not changed the directory name and file name under the `results` directory.
+- Do not append `/` to the `resultsPath` value.
+For example, `resultsPath = "/opt/vuls/results/"` is wrong and `resultsPath = "/opt/vuls/results"` is the correct setting.

 If you try to load a large amount of data, it may fail.
 Please use the following methods.

 - Reduce the selection of the data to be displayed and load it again.
-- Make sure that you have not changed the directory name and file name under the `results` directory.
 - Setting `Summary`, `Cvss Metrics` or `Affected Processes` to `OFF` in the `Setting` may solve this problem (see [Display setting - Show / Hide the Item](#show--hide-the-item)).

 ### Pivot table